 If it meets certain behavioral criteria, a personalized special offer can be mailed in just a few days, reminding prospects of their original intent and maybe providing an incentive to make a purchase.

-VDP is more than just a tactic, more than mere personalization.
+Variable Data Printing (VDP) is more than just a tactic, more than mere personalization.
 It’s a powerful strategy that tailor-fits a direct mail package to each recipient based on individual data points.

 A marketer can use this print and software technology combination to produce copy, images, and offers unique for every prospect or customer in a mail campaign.